Prime Splitting and Common Index Divisors in Radical Extensions: The factorization of primes dividing but not

 \section{The factorization of primes dividing $a$ but not $\gcd\big(n,v_\gp(a)\big)$}

 We are ready to turn our attention to general radical extensions.
 As noted, we are most interested in describing prime splitting in an arbitrary radical extension of $\QQ$.
 However, we will aim for our intermediate results to be as general as possible.
 This section describes the most straightforward case.
 Notice that we make no assumptions on the residue characteristic in this section.
-In particular, the theorem below includes $p=2$.
+In particular, the theorem below includes primes of even residue characteristic.